 SEFARI was launched by the Cabinet Secretary for the Environment, Climate Change and Land Reform on 29 March 2017.

-SEFARI delivers the Scottish Government funded Strategic Research Programme 2016-2021 on agriculture, environment, food and land, providing direct and tangible benefits across diverse issues, including:
+SEFARI delivers the Scottish Government funded Strategic Research Programme 2022-2027 on environment, natural resources and agirculture providing direct and tangible benefits across diverse issues.

-There have been two previous Strategic Research Programmes between 2005-2010 and 2011-2016.
+There have been three previous Strategic Research Programmes between 2005-2010, 2011-2016 and 2016-2021.
 This research is still important today, as the ideas and technologies from this work are still coming to fruition and are helping to inform the research taking place today and in the future.